ishepard/pydriller/docs/repository.rst

 ============
 Repository
 ============
-`Repository` is the main class of Pydriller, responsible of returning the list of commits you want.
+`Repository` is the main class of Pydriller, responsible for returning the list of commits you want.
-One of the main advantage of using PyDriller to mine software repositories is that it is highly configurable.
-We will now see all the options that once can pass to Repository.
+One of the main advantages of using PyDriller to mine software repositories is that it is highly configurable.
+We will now see all the options that one can pass to Repository.

 Simple Scenario
 ===============